Green Change

 Women and Youth as key actors for socio-ecological change in the Yayu Coffee Forest Biosphere Reserve

-- entrepreneurship among young people
+- green entrepreneurship among women and young people

 - agroforestry-based methods of cultivation